MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_notification.md

 ## -description

 An enumeration of the possible notification types for the subscription callback.
-RUN indicates that the policy is open (it’s resource conditions are satisfied) and the activity should execute; STOP indicates that the policy is closed and the activity should pause execution

 ## -enum-fields